learn-th/KaraokeMusicApp/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## How to deploy on GitHubPages

+Run ng deploy --base-href=/<repositoryname>/

+Example In my case:

+ng deploy --base-href=KaraokeMusicApp

+After deploy enable the github pages on your repository

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.